 Antidote is an online platform at the intersection of art and social change that believes in the world-changing power of storytelling.
 Through a series of artist features and curated programs, they bring together the best creative minds in a conversation about issues as diverse as climate change, gender equality and the refugee crisis.
 Their digital storytelling is brought to life through a series of exhibitions in pop-up spaces and major visual art Institutions alike, featuring emerging to established contemporary artists whose work provides an alternative frame of reference for important world issues.

-Caption details: Kawita Vatanajyankur, The Scale of Justice, 2016, from Machinized, single channel HD video, 2:32 minutes.
-Courtesy of the artist and Nova Contemporary Bangkok and Alamak!
-Project / Clear Edition & Gallery, Tokyo.
+Caption details: Kawita Vatanajyankur, Dye, 2018, Still from HD Video, Single Channel, 7:30 minutes, Edition of 4 + 3AP.
+Courtesy of the artist and Nova Contemporary, Bangkok and Alamak!
+Project!/ Clear Edition Gallery, Tokyo